max-poissons/augur/README.md

 ## NEW RELEASE ALERT!
 ### [If you want to jump right in, updated docker build/compose and bare metal installation instructions are available here](docs/new-install.md)

+Edit: I'm not sure what to change so I will just add Hello World!

 Augur is now releasing a dramatically improved new version to the main branch.
 It is also available here: https://github.com/chaoss/augur/releases/tag/v0.51.1
 - The `main` branch is a stable version of our new architecture, which features: